vv111y/zot-tui/README.md

 - Search by collection, then title with preview
 - Ctrl-O to open the first attachment; Alt-O to choose among multiple
 - Preview shows title, authors, date, item key, citation key, DOI, URL, and abstract
+- Press Enter to open a full-page view (paged via bat/less) of the entire entry
+- Missing attachments are highlighted as [missing] in bright yellow

 Install (local dev):